'Help, 40 days here': Photos show migrants crammed into U.S. border facilities

 A report issued by investigators for the Department of Homeland Security said supervisors raised concerns for the health and safety of detainees and agents, warning that the overcrowding represented a “ticking time bomb.”

-The DHS watchdog issued the report after visits to five U.S. Customs and Border Protection agency facilities in the Rio Grande Valley (RGV) area during the week of June 10.
+The DHS watchdog issued the report after June visits to five U.S. Customs and Border Protection (CBP) agency facilities in the Rio Grande Valley (RGV) sector, the busiest area of the border for migrant arrests.

 It came as President Donald Trump’s administration pushed back against criticism of its migrant detention centers on the U.S.-Mexico border.